KSP-KOS/KOS/_sources/addons/Trajectories.txt

 The Trajectories API is accessed through C# reflection, and is designed for the current version.
 This means that future Trajectories updates may break this addon, in which case ``ADDONS:TR:AVAILABLE`` will return false.
-It is also possible for future versions of Trjectories to remain fully compatible.
+It is also possible for future versions of Trajectories to remain fully compatible.

 .. note::